Vitamin D and the Plant-Based Diet: What You Really Need to Know

 2. How much vitamin D do I need?

-The availability of blood testing has shown that this dose is rarely adequate to achieve blood levels over 30 ng/ml due to absorption issues.
+The conventional answer is about 800 IU a day.
+However, this dose is often inadequate to achieve optimal blood levels due to absorption issues.

 3. What foods contain vitamin D?